Theory of self-learning $Q$-matrix: Proofs of the theorems

 \begin{proposition} Suppose that $Q$ is complete and matrix $T(Q)$ is saturated.
 Then, we are able to arrange the columns and rows of $Q$ and $T(Q)$ such that $T(Q)_{1:(2^k-1)}$ has full rank and $T(Q)$ has full column rank. \end{proposition}

-\begin{proof}[Proof of Proposition \ref{PropRank}] Provided that $Q$ is complete, without loss of generality we assume that the $i$-th row vector of $Q$ is $e_i^\top$ for $i=1,...,k$, that is, item $i$ only requires attribute $i$ for each $i=1,...,k$.
-The first $2^k -1$ rows of $T(Q)$ are associated with $\{I_1,...,I_k\}$.
-In particular, we let the first $k$ rows correspond to $I_1,...,I_k$ and the first $k$ columns of $T(Q)$ correspond to $\mathbf A$'s that only have one attribute.
+\begin{pf} Provided that $Q$ is complete, without loss of generality we assume that the $i$th row vector of $Q$ is $e_i^\top$ for $i=1,\ldots,k$, that is, item $i$ only requires attribute $i$ for each $i=1,\ldots,k$.
+Let the first $2^k -1$ rows of $T(Q)$ be associated with $\{I_1,\ldots,I_k\}$.
+In particular, we let the first $k$ rows correspond to $I_1,\ldots,I_k$ and the first $k$ columns of $T(Q)$ correspond to $\mathbf A$'s that only have one attribute.
 We further arrange the next $C^k_2$ rows of $T(Q)$ to correspond to combinations of two items, $I_i \wedge I_j$, $i\neq j$.
 The next $C^k_2$ columns of $T(Q)$ correspond to $\mathbf A$'s that only have two positive attributes.
 Similarly, we arrange $T(Q)$ for combinations of three, four, and up to $k$ items.
 Therefore, the first $2^{k}-1$ rows of $T(Q)$ admit a block upper triangle form.
 In addition, we are able to further arrange the columns within each block such that the diagonal matrices are identities, so that $T(Q)$ has form